Non-oscillating Early Dark Energy and Quintessence from Alpha-Attractors: Introduction

-$\alpha$-attractors \cite{Kallosh:2013hoa, Linde:2018hmx, Kallosh:2015lwa, Cecotti:2014ipa, lindealphaattractors,Ferrara:2013rsa, Ferrara:2013eqa, Ferrara:2014rya, Kallosh:2014rga}, which appear naturally in conformal field theory or supergravity theories, are a class of models whose inflationary predictions continuously interpolate between those of chaotic inflation \cite{Linde:2014hfa} and those of Starobinsky \cite{Starobinsky:1980te} and Higgs inflation \cite{Bezrukov:2007ep}.
+Our model unifies EDE with late DE in the context of $\alpha$-attractors\footnote{Earlier attempts for such unification in the same theoretical context can be found in Refs.~\cite{Ye:2020oix,Adil:2022hkj}.}. $\alpha$-attractors \cite{Kallosh:2013hoa, Linde:2018hmx, Kallosh:2015lwa, Cecotti:2014ipa, lindealphaattractors,Ferrara:2013rsa, Ferrara:2013eqa, Ferrara:2014rya, Kallosh:2014rga} appear naturally in conformal field theory or supergravity theories.
+They are a class of models whose inflationary predictions continuously interpolate between those of chaotic inflation \cite{Linde:2014hfa} and those of Starobinsky \cite{Starobinsky:1980te} and Higgs inflation \cite{Bezrukov:2007ep}.
 In supergravity, introducing curvature to the internal field-space manifold can give rise to a non-trivial K\"{a}hler metric, which results in kinetic poles for some of the scalar fields of the theory.
 The free parameter $\alpha$ is inversely proportional to said curvature.
 It is also worth clarifying what is meant by the word ``attractor''.
-It is not only used in the usual sense (\textit{i.e.}, field trajectories during inflation flowing to a unique one, regardless of the initial conditions), but also to refer to the fact that the inflationary predictions are largely insensitive of the specific characteristics of the model under consideration.
+It is used to refer to the fact that the inflationary predictions are largely insensitive of the specific characteristics of the potential under consideration.
 Such an attractor behaviour is seen for sufficiently large curvature (small $\alpha$) in the internal field-space manifold.

 In practical terms, the scalar field has a non-canonical kinetic term, featuring two poles, which the field cannot transverse.
 To aid our intuition, the field can be canonically normalised via a field redefinition, such that the finite poles for the non-canonical field are transposed to infinity for the canonical one.
-As a result, the scalar potential is ``stretched'' near the poles, resulting in two plateau regions, which are useful for modelling inflation, see \textit{e.g.} Refs. \cite{Alho:2017opd, Odintsov:2016vzz, Braglia:2022phb, Kallosh:2022ggf, Achucarro:2017ing, Iarygina:2020dwe} or quintessence \cite{Akrami:2017cir}, or both, in the context of quintessential inflation \cite{Dimopoulos:2017tud, Dimopoulos:2017zvq, Akrami:2017cir}.
+As a result, the scalar potential is ``stretched'' near the poles, resulting in two plateau regions, which are useful for modelling inflation, see \textit{e.g.} Refs. \cite{Alho:2017opd, Odintsov:2016vzz, Braglia:2022phb, Kallosh:2022ggf, Achucarro:2017ing, Iarygina:2020dwe}, or quintessence \cite{Akrami:2017cir}, or both, in the context of quintessential inflation \cite{Akrami:2017cir,Dimopoulos:2017tud, Dimopoulos:2017zvq}.

 Following the standard recipe, we introduce two poles at $\varphi=\pm\sqrt{6\alpha}\,m_P$ by considering the Lagrangian

 where $\varphi$ is the non-canonical scalar field and we use the short-hand notation $(\partial \varphi)^2\equiv g^{\mu\nu}\partial_{\mu}\varphi\,\partial_{\nu}\varphi$.
 We then redefine the non-canonical field in terms of the canonical scalar field $\phi$ as